We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: Unique designs to help you stand out.

-Other considerations: Not suitable for walking long distances.
+Drawbacks: Not waterproof or suitable for walking long distances.

 Instead of using synthetic rubber, polyester, or adhesives, they opt for natural rubber and a unique knotting design to hold their shoe together.
 The bespoke 1Knot™ construction method allows every pair of Kengos to be easily dissembled at the end of their life cycle and recycled.

-We’ve personally tested Kengo’s sneakers, and love the refreshing simplicity of this shoe, not forgetting to mention, they look very unique.
+I’ve personally tested Kengo’s sneakers (my pair is pictured) and love the refreshing simplicity of this shoe, not forgetting to mention, they look very unique.

 This sustainable sneaker brand will help you stand out from the crowd with its cool designs.
 Kengos come in 7 vibrant colors, all created with environmentally friendly dyes.